inventaire/inventaire/README.md

 the app has a few core concepts:
 - Users
 - Entities : which can be authors (ex: [wd:Q353](https://inventaire.io/entity/wd:Q535)), books (ex: [wd:Q393018](https://inventaire.io/entity/wd:Q393018)) and books' specific editions (ex: [isbn:9782070389162](https://inventaire.io/entity/isbn:9782070389162)).
 The term *entities* comes from wikidata terminology.
 See the [entities map](https://inventaire.github.io/entities-map/).
-- Items : instances of book entities that a user says it has.
+- Items : instances of book entities that a user says they have.
 It can be an instance of a work or a specific edition of a work.
 - Transactions : discussion between two users about a specific item with an open transaction mode (giving, lending, selling).
 Transactions have effects on items: giving and selling an item make it move from the owner to the requester inventory; lending an item shows it as unavailable.
 - Groups: groups of users with one or more admins